kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   for more details.
 - `GracefulNodeShutdownBasedOnPodPriority`: Enables the kubelet to check Pod priorities when shutting down a node gracefully.
-- `GRPCContainerProbe`: Enables the gRPC probe method for {Liveness,Readiness,Startup}Probe.
+- `GRPCContainerProbe`: Enables the gRPC probe method for liveness, readiness and startup probes.
   See [Configure Liveness, Readiness and Startup Probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-grpc-liveness-probe).
 - `HonorPVReclaimPolicy`: Honor persistent volume reclaim policy when it is `Delete` irrespective of PV-PVC deletion ordering.
   For more details, check the